ehhope/academic-kickstart/content/home/teaching.md

 +++

-I was a teaching adjunct in the Department of Psychology at [City University of New York (CUNY)](https://www.hunter.cuny.edu/psychology).
-My efforts as a lecturer entailed:
+Served as a teaching adjunct in the Department of Psychology at [City University of New York (CUNY)](https://www.hunter.cuny.edu/psychology).
+Efforts as a lecturer entailed:

   * Developing and delivering weekly lectures with an original curriculum, drawing content from historical and contemporary perspectives and research on human motivation, emotion, clinical disorders, neurobiology, and consciousness.
   * Designing quizzes, exams, term papers and presentations and evaluating student performance.